6 Techniques for Verifying Competency

 The process of identifying and confirming competency is critical to the implementation of a successful program.
 Once requirements are identified, demonstrating competency needs to be accomplished in different ways or a combination of different ways.
 A progressive program provides flexibility in the confirmation process contingent on the task and the individual.
 The following are key techniques to can be used for both learning and development, and confirmation of the desired competency,

 Managers, administrators, or SME’s can utilize a competency management system to identify employees that are competent.
 They can simply sign off to a set of requirements for an employee.
-They can also examine the gaps between a current performance level and a desired level, and then identify what is needed to achieve competency in that area.
-As the workplace management becomes more complex, businesses are turning to competency management software to support their HR systems with a documented program as much of managerial approval is often informal.
+They can also examine the gaps between a current performance level and the desired level, and then identify what is needed to achieve competency in that area.
+As workplace management becomes more complex, businesses are turning to competency management software to support their HR systems with a documented program as much of managerial approval is often informal.
 This software focuses on improving the workforce by identifying skills and qualifications for each role and then managers can approve accordingly.
 When managers have a clear snapshot of individual skills, they can create the best possible team.

 Efficient data collection through management software helps to ease the burden of an HR team.
 It frees them up to analyze the data and provide quality and constructive feedback to employees.